 First of all, today’s patients have several options from which to choose for orthodontic treatments that fit their lifestyle.
 They discover that they are able to improve their overall dental health and reduce tooth decay, tooth loss, and gum disease through orthodontics.
 Improper teeth positioning can be greatly improved or eliminated through treatment.
 Choosing the right technique and appliance option can greatly shorten the time required to see improvement of misaligned teeth.

 Metal braces are typically used on children and some adults.
 They are usually glued to the teeth and held in place with small rubber bands or wires.
 Enamel color is the preferred color, but they are available in other colors as well.
 These braces can be attached even if fillings already exist.

-These are clear aligners that are used instead of traditional devices to help align the teeth.
-They work by slowly moving the teeth.
+These clear aligners help align the teeth, they work by slowly moving the teeth.
 Improvements are noted after several months.
 Invisalign works well for repairing overbites and closing gaps between teeth.
 This is a popular method preferred by those who want an alternative to other braces.
 They are less noticeable and therefore more attractive.
-As a result there are some advantages to Invisalign not found in traditional braces.
+As a result, there are some advantages to Invisalign not found in traditional braces.

 Here’s the Kicker

 At Gluck Orthodontics, patients receive an individual diagnosis and comprehensive treatment plan.
 Dr. Joel Gluck and the entire office staff provide a warm, relaxing comfortable environment for patients and families.
 Moreover, they utilize the latest technology to give patients a uniquely personal dental experience.
 Call (615)269-5903 today or schedule an appointment for a consultation.